stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ## Basic assembly language syntax

 This section is a very basic introduction to assembly language syntax.
-The exact syntax may depend on your choice of compiler toolchain; the information here is correct for the toolchain that I will cover later in this series.
+The exact syntax will depend on your choice of compiler toolchain; the information here is correct for the toolchain that I will cover later in this series.

 ### Literals

 #### Hexadecimal literals

-[Hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) literal values are prefixed by a dollar sign, e.g., \$0F, which is 15 in decimal.
+[Hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) literal values are prefixed by a dollar sign, e.g., `$0F`, which is 15 in decimal.

 Each digit in a hexadecimal literal represents a [nibble](https://en.wikipedia.org/wiki/Nibble).
-A byte consists of two nibbles, so a byte is written as two hexadecimal digits, e.g., $3F.
-A two-byte value is written as four hexadecimal digits, e.g., $C008.
+A byte consists of two nibbles, so a byte is written as two hexadecimal digits, e.g., `$3F`.
+A two-byte value is written as four hexadecimal digits, e.g., `$C008`.

 The first byte of a two-byte value is the [most significant byte](https://en.wikipedia.org/wiki/Bit_numbering#Most_significant_byte) (MSB) and the second byte is the [least significant byte](https://en.wikipedia.org/wiki/Bit_numbering#Least_significant_byte) (LSB).
-So for the value $C008, the MSB is $C0 and the LSB is \$08.
+So for the value `$C008`, the MSB is `$C0` and the LSB is `$08`.

 #### Binary literals

-[Binary](https://en.wikipedia.org/wiki/Binary_number) literal values are prefixed by a percent sign, e.g., %00000100.
+[Binary](https://en.wikipedia.org/wiki/Binary_number) literal values are prefixed by a percent sign, e.g., `%00000100`.

 A bit is set if it has the value 1 and is clear or not set if it has the value 0.
 If the binary value has 8 bits then it represents one byte.
-Occasionally you will see two-byte values written in binary, e.g., %0000000011111111.
+Occasionally you will see two-byte values written in binary, e.g., `%0000000011111111`.

 The bits of a byte are numbered from 0 to 7, with bit #0 being the least significant (rightmost) bit and bit #7 the most significant (leftmost) bit.
-So bit #0 is the only bit set in the value %00000001, and bit #7 is the only bit set in the value %10000000.
+So bit #0 is the only bit set in the value `%00000001`, and bit #7 is the only bit set in the value `%10000000`.

 #### Decimal literals